bezake/alx-zero_day/0x03-git/README.md

-this file is changed for the third time
+this file is changed for the second time